jason-kerney/blog/_posts/2021/2021-06-25-transformitave-communications-v2.md

 ## In Summary

 Examining messaging before it is sent out is important; especially important if there is a power gap between sender and recipient.
-This tool gives a simple way to examine your communications before hand and help you think through how to deliver it.
+This tool gives a simple way to examine your communications beforehand and help you think through how to deliver it.

 It is especially powerful when examining communications that fail.
 By looking at the reactions of the intended audience, you can determine: